 • Manufacturer - Boeing

-The Boeing 747 held the lead among passenger aircraft for over 36 years - from 1969 to 2005.
-In 1970, the launch of this aircraft into series production was a breakthrough, because the construction of such a new model entailed a whole series of changes in the production process, technology, operational requirements and even in pilot training methods.
+The Boeing 747 held the lead among passenger aircraft for more than 36 years, from 1969 to 2005.
+The introduction of this aircraft into mass production in 1970 was a breakthrough because the construction of such a new model entailed a whole series of changes in the production process, technology, operational requirements and even in pilot training methods.

 Initially, it was not planned to produce a large number of 747s, but when this model proved its reliability, many world airlines began to order it, because the volume of passenger traffic began to increase sharply, and it was profitable to maintain spacious aircraft.
-Currently, there are 1.5 thousand 747s flying around the world in such companies as British Airways, Korean Air, China Airlines.
-In Russia, the 747s are operated by the Rossiya company.
-She inherited five 747s from the disintegrated Transaero company.
+Currently, 1.5 thousand 747s fly in the world in companies such as British Airways, Korean Air, China Airlines.
+In Russia, the 747 is operated by the Rossiya company.
+She “inherited” five 747s from the collapsed Transaero company.

-The 747 also holds significant records: in 1989, it was this aircraft, owned by Australian Qantas Airways, that made a non-stop flight to Sydney from the British capital, covering 18 thousand km in a little over 20 hours.
-True, he flew empty: without cargo and passengers.
-Another record is associated with the number of passengers: in 1997, 1,112 people flew to Israel on it during the military operation "Solomon".
+The 747 also holds significant records: in 1989, this particular aircraft, owned by the Australian Qantas Airways, made a direct flight to Sydney from the British capital, covering 18 thousand km in just over 20 hours.
+True, it was flying empty: without cargo or passengers.
+Another record is related to the number of passengers: in 1997, 1,112 people flew on it to Israel during the military Operation Solomon.

-The 747 was also used to transport Space Shuttle spaceships.
-For such transportation, space shuttles are placed on the aircraft's back.
+The 747 was also used to transport Space Shuttle spacecraft.
+For such transportation, space shuttles are mounted on the aircraft's back.

-The most characteristic detail of the 747 is the "hump" on the fuselage.
-It was originally planned that the fuselage would be double-decked along its entire length, but this option had to be abandoned for technical reasons.
+The most distinctive detail of the 747 is the “hump” on the fuselage.
+It was originally planned that the fuselage would be double-decker along its entire length, but this option had to be abandoned for technical reasons.
 Therefore, the second deck of this Boeing is short.

-Such a superstructure was designed so that the bow of the ship could be modified into a cargo ramp, because it was assumed that the 747th would be operated primarily for the transport of goods.
+This superstructure was designed so that the bow of the ship could be modified into a cargo ramp, because the 747 was intended to be used primarily for cargo transportation.

-There are 7 modifications of the Boeing-747, almost all of them have both passenger and cargo and cargo-passenger versions.
-It will not be wrong to say that the 747 is one of the most widespread aircraft of this type in the world.
+There are 7 modifications of the Boeing 747, almost all of them have both passenger and cargo and cargo-passenger versions.
+It would not be a mistake to say that the 747 is one of the most common aircraft of this type in the world.

 Airbus A340-600